 Deakin University has a proud history in broadening access to education and offers a vast range of access and equity scholarships and grants.
-In addition, the Faculty of Business and Law offers a number of merit-based scholarships specifically related to its undergraduate program.
+In addition, the Faculty of Business and Law offers a number of merit-based scholarships related to its undergraduate and postgraduate programs.

 A number of Alfred Deakin Scholarships in Law will be awarded to the highest scoring students admitted to the Bachelor of Laws.
 These scholarships provide up to $2800 per year for four years of an LLB or five years of a combined law course, subject to academic performance, and the support of an academic mentor from the Law School.

 The Business Dean's Scholars Program is open to students of Commerce, Information Systems, Management, Property and Real Estate, Sport Management and Sport Development to recognise, reward and nurture high achieving students admitted to a business degree in the Faculty of Business and Law.